-Most cases of rheumatoid arthritis usually respond well to Natural Medicine and lifestyle changes.
+Most cases of rheumatoid arthritis usually respond well to non pharmaceutical medicine and lifestyle changes.
 It provides gentle, safe and effective treatment, avoiding the unwanted side effects of pharmaceutical drugs.

 There are no ‘standard prescriptions’ for particular conditions.
 Instead, tailor-made prescriptions are formulated to meet an individual patient’s unique needs.
-Natural Medicines are dispensed from our own dispensary, using medicine authorised by the Department of Health’s Medicines and Healthcare products Regulatory Agency.
+Prescriptions are dispensed from our own dispensary, using medicine authorised by the Department of Health’s Medicines and Healthcare products Regulatory Agency.

-The clinical efficacy of Natural Medicine in pain management has already been demonstrated in clinical trials.
+The clinical efficacy of non pharmaceutical medicine in pain management has already been demonstrated in clinical trials.
 It has a superior safety and efficacy profile compared to NSAIDs.
 Professor Reinhard Saller, a rheumatologist based in Zurich, observed that the excellent results he encountered in his own practice attested to its anti-inflammatory and analgesic (painkiller) potential.